borntofrappe/fullstack-d3/README.md

 - the column describing the precipitation type is substituted with one detailing the presence, or lack, of snow.
 Snow is signalled with an icon instead of a label

 - the time describing the maximum temperature is represented through the horizontal position of a line instead of a label describing the hour.
-Take notice that the field `temperatureMaxTime` details the number of seconds since the UNIX epoch, and as per [d3 own documentation](https://github.com/d3/d3-time-format#locale_format), it's possible to parse a date with the `%s` directive.
+Take notice that the field `temperatureMaxTime` details the number of seconds since the UNIX epoch and, as per [d3 own documentation](https://github.com/d3/d3-time-format#locale_format), it is possible to parse a date with the `%s` directive.
 The table designed in the book seems to use the `apparentTemperatureMaxTime` field, which explains the differences in the position of the line

 _Please note:_ considering the entire dataset, the risk is to having the table exceedingly wide.
 This is mostly due to two fields: summary and UV index.
 For the first field, the solution is to limit the width of the associated text.
 For the second field, one solution is to limit the number of icons associated with the index, and highlight a greater value with another visual.

 ### Layout Design

-The folder highlight how a dashboard works best when it focuses on providing a clear message and a few metric.
+The folder highlights how a dashboard works best when it focuses a clear message and a few metrics.
 The first demo shows the minimum and maximum temperature leading up to a selected day with a timeline.
-The second demo focyses on showing three metrics side by side.
+The second demo focuses on three metrics side by side.

 ### Deciding Questions

 The folder focuses on two questions essential to the design of a dashboard: how familar are users with the provided data, how much time do user spend with the visualization.
 Already, these issues compel a different visualization.
 Consider for instance how inexperienced users might benefit from a short explanation (first demo), or again how time-sensitive readers might prefer a single metric instead of an elaborate visualization (second demo).

-In terms of d3, it is helpful to note how the elaborate visualization in the second demo leans on the `d3-force` module to have the circles describing the observations separated from one another.
+In terms of D3, it is helpful to note how the elaborate visualization in the second demo leans on the `d3-force` module to have the circles describing the observations separated from one another.
 With `d3.simulation`, the project sets up a series of forces to have the points tend toward the desired `x` coordinate.

 ```js
 d3.forceSimulation(simulationData)